Wild-caught and sustainably-raised Seafood

 MYTH: Farmed fish overuse antibiotics.

-Antibiotics are mostly used to treat and prevent diseases, not to promote growth, and some aquaculture systems don't use antibiotics at all.
-Matorka, for example, filters their water through lava rock, keeping their fish's habitat incredibly clean and free of bacteria and parasites, so no antibiotics or hormones are ever needed or used.
+Antibiotics are mostly used to treat and prevent diseases, not to promote growth, and some aquaculture systems don’t use antibiotics at all.
+Matorka, for example, filters their water through lava rock, keeping their fish’s habitat incredibly clean and free of bacteria and parasites, so no antibiotics or hormones are ever needed or used.
+Our salmon from PrimeWaters is also raised without antibiotics, which are simply not necessary because the environment is so pristine — a habitat of free-flowing, icy marine waters off the coast of Norway.

 MYTH: Wild-caught fish is more nutritious.

 The nutrition of fish largely depends on what the fish eats.
-Farmed fish usually has added nutrients to their feed, which means you get higher levels of heart-healthy omega-3s, the good fats that give fish delicious flavor and help it stay moist when cooking.
+Farmed fish usually has added nutrients to their feed, which means you can get higher levels of heart-healthy omega-3s, the good fats that give fish delicious flavor and help it stay moist when cooking.
 Wild-caught fish, on the other hand, is usually leaner with less fat.

 MYTH: Farm-fishing hurts the environment.